“I was determined to lift the silence surrounding domestic violence, so I made a goal to talk about it openly and

 Attiya’s desire to connect with others and help them recover from hardships began long before Elliot was born.
 As soon as she left Steve, she felt compelled to work with women who had experienced intimate partner violence.

-“I wanted to do something with my experience, use it to help others,” says Attiya.
+“I wanted to do something with my experience, use it to help others,” she says.
 “I was able to completely let go of the shame and embarrassment that often accompanies experiencing domestic violence.
 I was determined to lift the silence surrounding domestic violence, so I made a goal to talk about it openly and often.”

 After finishing high school in Kitchener, Ontario, Attiya enrolled at the University of Toronto, where she majored in women’s studies and minored in psychology.
 Once she graduated, she took the Assaulted Women’s and Children’s Counsellor/Advocate program at George Brown College.

 From there, Attiya spent more than 15 years working with women and children who have experienced domestic violence.
-Her career includes three years running the child and youth services program at a shelter for domestic violence survivors in Cambridge, Massachusetts and overseeing YMCA Toronto’s December 6 Fund, which allocates interest-free loans to women needing to leave domestic violence situations.
+Her career includes three years running the child and youth services program at a shelter for domestic violence survivors in Cambridge, Massachusetts and overseeing YWCA Toronto’s December 6 Fund, which allocates interest-free loans to women needing to leave domestic violence situations.

 Now, Attiya is focused full-time on deploying A Better Man to help as many people as possible.
 Since releasing the film at Hot Docs this past April, she and her team have been flooded with requests to bring A Better Man to their communities.

 “My intention with the film from the beginning was for it to be used as a tool in schools, workplaces, social services organizations, intervention programs and living rooms,” says Attiya.

 She and her team, along with their partner organizations, are developing resources to accompany the film.
 There’s the free discussion guide designed to help viewers digest the film.
 And a high school learning module is in the works, in collaboration with the Ontario Secondary School Teachers’ Federation and the National Film Board; the plan is to pilot the module in the 2017–2018 school year.